 Do I need to hike the entire Lycian Way?

-Wondering how long to hike the lycian way?
+Wondering how long to hike the Lycian Way?
 It is not necessary to hike the entire trail.
 You can hike shorter sections of the trail for a few days or weeks.
 From nearby towns it is possible to do day hikes.
-Using local minibuses (dolmuş) and hitchhiking we skipped some sections of the trail and rejoined at later points.
-Turkish people are notoriously friendly and hitchhiking is not uncommon for locals or backpackers, but it’s never a guarantee that you’ll get picked up.
+Using local minibuses (dolmus) and hitchhiking we skipped some sections of the trail and rejoined at later points.
+Turkish people are notoriously friendly and hitchhiking is not uncommon for locals or backpackers, but remember it’s never a guarantee that you’ll get picked up.

 What are the lodging options on the Lycian Way and where can I camp?

 Where can I find food and water on the Lycian Way?